HR Excellence Awards 2025 - Professional Excellence Awards Finalists

 Tessa Blaikie Whitecloud

-Tessa has worked in the homeless serving sector since 2013 and previously worked as the executive director for 1JustCity and for the last three years, served as the CEO of Siloam Mission.
-She holds a Master’s Degree from Carleton University in Ottawa in political economy.
-She also taught sociology at the University of Winnipeg for five years.
+Tessa Blaikie Whitecloud is the Premier’s new Senior Advisor on Ending Chronic Homelessness.
+Whitecloud has worked in the homeless serving sector since 2013 and previously worked as the executive director for 1JustCity and for the last three years, served as the CEO of Siloam Mission.
+She holds a master’s degree from Carleton University in Ottawa in political economy and previously taught sociology at the University of Winnipeg for five years.

 For more information, please contact: